vaceksimon/keycloak-fedcm/README.md

 **The project is run and tested locally**.
 Both Keycloak and the client application must be hosted on **localhost**.
 The default port for Keycloak is `8180` and for the client application `8080`.
 After successful execution, open the client application on `localhost:8080` and follow the instructions there.

 ### Running with Docker
-This guide can be followed exactly step by step. **It is advised to not run the containers in detached mode**, especially for Keycloak which runs a script depending on user input.
+This guide can be followed exactly step by step. **It is advised not to run the containers in detached mode**, especially for Keycloak, which runs a script depending on user input.

 The provided images do not rely on Docker.
 A daemonless container tool, Podman, could be used as an alternative to Docker—if Podman is preferable, substitute `docker` for `podman` in these commands.